KaiDaPie/K-OS-3/README.md

 --Fun Facts--

-K-OS 3 is badly made and bug-ridden XD
+K-OS 3 is badly made and full of bugs XD

 K-OS 3 doesn't have many features (I'm working on it ***okey***)